 Now in its 4th edition, the Mentoring Programme involves 50 participants.
 In each mentoring circle a small group (4-5) of young people, both students and young professionals, are assigned as mentees to a senior industry professional who acts as their mentor.
 Every few months the international groups get together in a conference call to discuss a set of issues, both industry and career related and in order to allow for regular communication mentees are matched with mentors from similar time zones.

 Step 1: WPC Young Professionals Committee (YP) Members and National YP members are invited to paritcipate as mentees in the programme.
 Senior WPC executives and leaders in the National Committees are invited to become mentors.

 Step 2: The confirmed mentors and mentees are matched according to the time zone at their location.
 Notifications are then sent to mentors and mentees with an introduction and the mentors start the discussions.

 Step 3: Mentors set up the conference calls with the group and select a few topics to start with.
 Once they start talking the circle decides together on the topics for the following calls.

 Step 4: Summaries from the calls are sent to all group members and the coordinators to monitor the progress and track the discussion points.

-Step 5: Mentors and Mentees will have an opportunity to meet face-to-face at the 4th WPC Youth Forum in Calgary, Canada in October 2013 and again at the 21st World Petroleum Congress in Moscow, Russia in June 2014.
+Step 5: Mentors and Mentees will have an opportunity to meet face-to-face at the 6th WPC Youth Forum in Russia in June 2019 and again at the 23rd World Petroleum Congress in Houston, USA in December 2021.